Shatranj

 Carlsen’s chess style is built on endgame mastery, psychological pressure, and an ability to find winning chances in positions that other elite players treat as drawn.
 He does not need a tactical blow to win.
 He extracts advantages from microscopic imbalances and converts them in the endgame with a technique that commentators regularly describe as inhuman.

-He became world number one at eighteen.
+He became world number one at nineteen.
 He stayed there for over a decade without interruption.
 No other player in the modern era has maintained that position for as long.

 His preparation approach shifted chess culture.
 Earlier generations optimized for deep opening theory.
 Carlsen often sidesteps theory early, taking games into positions where calculation and endgame skill matter more than memorized lines.
 This approach forced opponents to prepare for a player who could beat them in any phase of the game.